cccccccccccccccccnrd/local-iot-architecture/README.md

 ```
 > If you have just have one board connected you don't have to specify the port.

-we setup a sensor or actor as a Johnny-Five component class
+Continues with the setup of a sensor or actor as a Johnny-Five component class

 ```js
 photocell = new five.Light({